Bielectron vortices in two-dimensional Dirac semimetals

-where we have used to estimate the value of $U_0$ the standard Ohno cut-off on-site energy of $11.3~\text{eV}$ \cite{Ohno}.
-Weak screening by a small number of mobile uncoupled carriers allows the system to adjust the inter-particle interaction potential so that it satisfies the strength condition given by Eqs.~\eqref{eq15} to support bound states, resulting in an energetically-favorable drastic reduction in the chemical potential of the many-electron system.
+Notably, Eq.~\eqref{eq15} displays two regimes of interest.
+In the subcritical case, the threshold value for the first confined state to appear is not met, $\frac{|U_0| d}{\hbar v_{\mathrm{F}}} < \alpha_{c}$.
+The critical strength $\alpha_{c} \simeq 6.83$ is found from Eq.~\eqref{eq15} with $n =0, |m| = 1$.
+However, in the opposing (supercritical) domain $\frac{|U_0| d}{\hbar v_{\mathrm{F}}} \ge \alpha_{c}$, and pairs may indeed form.
+Weak screening by a small number of mobile uncoupled carriers allows the system to adjust the inter-particle interaction potential so that it satisfies the strength condition given by Eq.~\eqref{eq15} to support bound states, resulting in an energetically-favorable drastic reduction in the chemical potential of the many-electron system, accompanied by a narrow spike in the density of states at zero energy.
 Indeed, pair formation due to doping is a well-known mechanism \cite{Kiselev}.